Wondering what goes where? Use the following information as a guide to everything that can be recycled or composted on campus.

-If the foil is dirty (i.e. food residue) then it must go in the garbage.
-Aluminum pie plates can go in recyclable containers (grey) bin if they are clean.
+If the foil is dirty (i.e. contains food residue) then it must go in the garbage.

-.
-If the unit is working but no longer needed, consider listing it on Reuse-it!
-UBC
+If the unit is working but no longer needed, list it on Reuse-it!
+UBC.

-.
-However, older (i.e., pre-1993 refrigerators and freezers can often be energy-intensive so it may be better to retire them.
+Note: older (i.e., pre-1993) refrigerators and freezers can often be energy-intensive so it may be better to retire them.